intarchboard/draft-for-the-users/draft-iab-for-the-users.md

 Instead, an event like a workshop should be co-located -- and ideally hosted or co-hosted -- by a forum that's familiar to that stakeholder community.
 We should also take the opportunity to raise the visibility of IETF work (or potential IETF work) in such fora through conference talks, panels, newsletter articles, etc.

-When we engage with the Internet community, we should also clearly identify feedback mechanisms that are tailored to their needs (e.g., subscribing to a mailing list may not be appropriate), and assure that they are well-known in those communities.
+When we engage with the Internet community, we should also clearly identify tailored feedback mechanisms (e.g., subscribing to a mailing list may not be appropriate), and assure that they are well-known in those communities.

 ## Creating User-Focused Feedback Mechanisms

-Particular attention should be paid to the kinds of architectures we create, and whether they encourage or discourage an Internet that works for end users.
+We should pay particular attention to the kinds of architectures we create, and whether they encourage or discourage an Internet that works for end users.

 For example, one of the most successful Internet applications is the Web.
 One of its key implementation roles is that of the Web browser -- called the User Agent in {{?RFC7230}} and other specifications.
 Because there is more than one implementation of the standards that specify a Web browser, there is a natural competition between them to do carefully consider the user's needs as an agent.
 As a result, Web browsers' interests are better aligned with those of their users, creating an ecosystem that is positively user-focused.